Why young people’s mental health?

 CEO, SANE

-There is growing evidence that non-pharmaceutical interventions, known as social interventions or social prescribing, can have a huge benefit on people’s health and wellbeing.
+There is growing evidence that holistic, non-pharmaceutical approaches, known as social prescriptions, can have a huge benefit on people’s health and wellbeing.

 FIND OUT MORE